AlexsLemonade/OpenScPCA-nf/README.md

 ### Running the workflow from GitHub Actions

-The most common way to run the workflow will be through GitHub Actions (GHA), using the [Batch CodeDeploy workflow](https://github.com/AlexsLemonade/OpenScPCA-nf/actions/workflows/run-batch.yml).
+The most common way to run the workflow will be to run the GitHub Action (GHA) responsible for running the workflow.
+The GHA is run automatically when a new release tag is created or by manually triggering the workflow.

-This will send an AWS CodeDeploy action to the `Nextflow-workload` instance in the OpenScPCA AWS account, which will launch the Nextflow workflow on AWS Batch.
+The GHA that runs the workflow uses the [Batch CodeDeploy workflow](https://github.com/AlexsLemonade/OpenScPCA-nf/actions/workflows/run-batch.yml) to send an AWS CodeDeploy action to the `Nextflow-workload` instance in the OpenScPCA AWS account.
-The script that launches the workflow is [run_workflow.sh](scripts/run_nextflow.sh), which is run in a tmux session on the `Nextflow-workload` instance, allowing the workflow to run in the background and be monitored by logging into the instance.
+This will launch the Nextflow workflow on AWS Batch by running the the [run_workflow.sh](scripts/run_nextflow.sh) script in a tmux session on the `Nextflow-workload` instance.
+Using tmux allows the workflow to run in the background and be monitored by logging into the instance.

 The GHA workflow will run automatically when a new release tag is created, which will include the following steps: